fmalina/revisions-blocl/help/guiderentrooms.md

 Think safety
 ------------
-Remember that when choosing a lodger always be aware as you don’t fully know them yet so keep any valuables such as handbags, wallets, personal information out of sight.
+Remember that when choosing a lodger always be aware as you don't fully know them yet so keep any valuables such as handbags, wallets, personal information out of sight.
 Set up a password-protected accounts on your home computer.